AABDOOGH/InsectFarming/Audit Documents/Audit 2/Audit 2 Feedback.md

 R3: Our team will not add the personality results.
 This is becuase everyone has cross-field involvement in the project.
 Everyone contribute to all the aspects in the project.
 Everyone nearly has equally responsbile to the project.
 Thus, the personality test will not provide much benefits.

-F4: Shadow team advice us to separate client and group meeting minutes.

-R4: We probably will not separate the client and group meeting minutes.
-In the title of each meeting minutes, we have already marked whethere this is client meeting or group meeting.
-So, we think this is clear enough.

 ### 3.5. reflections